freedomofpress/securedrop-docs/docs/admin/deployment/getting_the_most_out_of_securedrop.rst

 Other news organizations put a little link in their footer, however, we’ve found that this is not as effective as putting it in a more prominent on your front page.

-Provide Links at the Bottom of Your Articles
+Provide links at the bottom of your articles
 --------------------------------------------

 Another great way to remind potential sources know that they can use SecureDrop is